qrp73/K5TOOL/README.md

 AVERS recorded a clear and beginner-friendly demo video on how to use it: https://www.youtube.com/watch?v=uNhbnLOpZOA

 **Note** that newer radio models may use a different processor and therefore require their own specific firmware.
 These newer revisions can be identified by the V2 marking under the battery compartment, a V3 revision also exists.
 If you have one of these newer models and flashed firmware intended for an older revision, the device will not boot.
+Old V1 use processor DP32G030 and usual custom firmware are developed for this processor.

 [![Image](https://github.com/user-attachments/assets/133a9232-0bfc-4044-abc2-a9ec4a44ceaa)](https://github.com/user-attachments/assets/654face1-c150-4340-877c-db2670b02f78)

-Old V1 use processor DP32G030.
-And usual custom firmware are developed for this processor.

 Below are the recovery firmware images for different radio models: